 Michael Proeve and Steven Tudor, Remorse: Psychological and Jurisprudential Perspectives (Routledge, 2016) 139-156.

 There is, it seems, public support for considering absence of remorse as aggravating.
-In the US lack of remorse is a significant factor in jurors’ decisions to vote for the death penalty: For example Scott Sundby, ‘The Capital Jury and Absolution: The Intersection of Trial Strategy, Remorse and the Death Penalty’ (1998) 83 Cornell Law Review 1557, 1560; and in a recent study of public perceptions for the Scottish Sentencing Council, 82% of respondents felt that lack of remorse should make the sentence tougher: Carolyn Black et al, n 24, 16.
+In the US lack of remorse is a significant factor in jurors’ decisions to vote for the death penalty: For example Scott Sundby, ‘The Capital Jury and Absolution: The Intersection of Trial Strategy, Remorse and the Death Penalty’ (1998) 83 Cornell Law Review 1557, 1560; and in a recent study of public perceptions for the Scottish Sentencing Council, 82% of respondents felt that lack of remorse should make the sentence tougher: Carolyn Black et al (n 112) 16.

-Ashworth, n 106, 164.
+Ashworth (n 121) 164.

 See for example: R v AJP [2004] NSWCCA 434, Simpson J at [25].